 - Give yourself some grace.
 We all set goals and slip up from time to time.
 If you set a goal to NOT check your email at all while you’re away, but you break your own rule 15 minutes into your vacation time.
 No worries.
 It doesn’t mean all is lost and you should just give up.
 Check your email in that moment, accept that you fell off track, review #3 to see if you need to modify your plan, and then start over.
 It will get easier over time, if you're committed to making the effort.

 - Carve out some ramp-up time, when you head to to work.
 A common reason for not completely checking out of our email is the fear that we’ll come back to 100’s (1000’s?!) of emails!
 Then, trying to respond to all the emails, in addition to the work that piled up during our time off, can feel overwhelming.
 So instead, we decide to just “casually check our email” while away.
 The problem is that if you’re staying in your email, you’re not truly checking out from work and giving yourself the downtime that would mentally, emotionally, and physically do you some real good.
 Instead, consider setting aside an extra day or an extra couple hours each day, when you return just for planning and getting back in the rhythm to address and respond to emails, before jumping straight back into work.

 While I wish could say that it will be easy for everyone to set boundaries and just walk away from work during the holidays, both you and I know that’s not the case.

 So, be realistic with yourself, put a clear goal and plan in place, and then give your best effort each day to really check out and enjoy this time.

-Want to gift yourself some Career Coaching?
+Want to gift yourself some Career Coaching in the new year?
 Work with one of our coaches.